nosimpler/nosimpler.github.io/_posts/2022-01-14-Recombination1.md

 **Chromosomal crossover** is the meiotic version of homologous recombination.
-It’s a pretty amazing process by which, somehow, two homologous chromosomes are aligned exactly, twisted off, and viola!
+It’s a pretty amazing process by which, somehow, two homologous chromosomes are aligned exactly, twisted off, and voila!
 Part of mom’s side switches over to dad’s side, and vice-versa.
 It’s this process that intertwines a parent’s genes, so as to make you the unique and special flower that you are.
 Without recombination, you’d just be a